github-kobeferran/pokemon-app/README.md

 - run command `php artisan migrate:fresh --seed`
 - run command `php artisan storage:link`
 - run command `npm install && npm run dev`
+- open a new terminal and run `php artisan test`

 That should give the APP_URL for the application.
 In case not, please try restarting your webserver and try again or try running `php artisan optimize:clear` command.